 Participating in Board Meetings

-With the exception of duly noticed closed sessions of the Franklin Board of Education, all School Board meetings are open to the public and noticed in accordance with the Open Meetings Law.
-Franklin Public Schools Board of Education encourages citizens of Franklin to be active participants.
+With the exception of duly noticed closed sessions of the FPS School Board, all School Board meetings are open to the public and noticed in accordance with the Open Meetings Law.
+Franklin Public Schools School Board encourages citizens of the Franklin Public School District and parents/guardians of Franklin Public School students to be active participants.

 Opportunities for Citizen Participation

-There are multiple opportunities for citizens to address the Board of Education.
+There are multiple opportunities for citizens to address the FPS School Board.

-Community Comment: At the beginning of each session of the regular meetings, the Board sets aside up to 15 minutes for citizens to bring subjects of concern.
+Community Comment: At the beginning of each session of the regular meetings, the Board sets aside up to 15 minutes for citizens of the Franklin Public School District and parents/guardians of Franklin Public School students to bring subjects of concern.